 - Price

 - Market impact

 - Costs and tax issues

 - Order size

-- Likelihood of execution
+- · Likelihood of execution

 - Speed of execution

 - Settlement

 - Location of assets which are the subject of the deal

 - Location of professional support

 - Any other criteria relevant to the execution of the order

 USSIM may prioritise other factors at its discretion.
-The prioritisation of these factors will vary across asset classes as described in Sections 8 and 9 of this policy and as documented in the respective investment desk procedure.
+The prioritisation of these factors will vary across asset classes as described in Sections 5.2 to 5.6 of this Policy and as documented in the respective investment desk procedure.
 These factors may vary across asset classes and depending on the relevant time, circumstances or context of that order.

-7. Direct and Indirect Responsibility for Best Execution
+5.1 Direct and Indirect Responsibility for Best Execution